prabuthewinner/minesweepergame/README.md

 - **Objective**: Uncover all the tiles without detonating any mines.
 - **Controls**: Click on a tile to uncover it.
 If you uncover a mine, the game ends.
 - **Winning**: You win the game by uncovering all the tiles that do not contain mines.

-## Run Test

-Open project in Eclipse or Intellij IDE and Junit-4.13.2.jar and hamcrest-core-1.3.jar and run the MineSweeperRunnerTest and MineSweeperServiceTest